Lightweight, decently waterproof and highly versatile hiking shoes

 There’s no big toe bumper like the classic Keen designs, but the outsole extends around the front of the toes slightly to give a little extra protection on demanding terrain.
 However, there’s a good amount of bumper around the heels of the shoes.

 I would always favour trail shoes to go running in.
 However, if I had to wear these out on a run, I’d be very happy and comfortable in them.
 They also seamlessly bridge the gap between everyday wear and active wear.
-And because they are fully waterproof, they get a lot of everyday wear during the shoulder seasons when it’s not cold enough to wear boots.
+And because they are decently waterproof, they get a lot of everyday wear during the shoulder seasons when it’s not cold enough to wear boots.

 What I love the most about the Keen Explore’s